 What can you do to prevent or reduce the onset of insulin resistance?

 Obtaining and maintaining a healthy weight can be key in preventing insulin resistance.
 Regular daily exercise, when combined with a diet low in unsaturated fat and consisting of moderate amounts of lean protein and complex carbohydrates has shown to reverse insulin resistance in as little as 2 weeks.

-IN CONCLUSION: By reaching and maintaining a normal weight in combination with regular daily exercise, one can PREVENT or delay the onset of metabolic syndrome, diabetes, heart disease, and other diseases associated with obesity and the sedentary lifestyle.
+By reaching and maintaining a normal weight in combination with regular daily exercise, one can prevent or delay the onset of metabolic syndrome, diabetes, heart disease, and other diseases associated with obesity and sedentary lifestyle.